JHU-PL-Lab/www-fpse/logistics.md

 There will be an independent team project at the end of the course worth around three homeworks.
 Demos will be held around the course final exam day.

+### Grades

+Grades will be computed as follows: around 50% for projects, 35% for homeworks, and 15% for the quiz.
+There is no curve but the cutoffs can shift based on assignment difficulty; you can assume they will likely be the standard 90-80-70 for A/B/C etc.

 ### Collaboration

 The collaboration policy for assignments is you are *encouraged* to discuss assignments with other students, but everyone **must submit their own writeup of the answers** (no emailing/DMing solutions to each other for example).
 You are also required to list all collaborators on your submission.